 The team pooled data from 1,931 participants aged 18 years and over who took part in 25 trials investigating the efficacy of probiotic consumption for body weight and BMI reduction.

-Pooled analysis showed that probiotic consumption significantly reduced body weight by 0.59 kg and BMI by 0.49 kg/m2, on average.
+Pooled analysis showed that probiotic consumption significantly reduced body weight by 0.59 kg and BMI by 0.49 kg/m

 “A greater reduction in BMI was found with multiple species of probiotics,” said the team – noting that subgroup analysis of trials with intervention duration of more than 8 weeks also found a more significant reduction in BMI.